Now, we've discussed on this program at length all of the power grabs of the Democrats, the radical new Green Deal socialists in Washington.

 We've just kind of stood down and we watched them just take advantage of us.

-We're not going to let that happen when we talked to when Governor Christie and I talked to people about this, they intrinsically get it.
+When Governor Christian and I talk to people about this, they intrinsically get it.

-And you know, I I watched these maps.
+And, you know, I watch these maps.

 Illinois is the perfect example, right?